-COMPENSATORY MEASURES CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME D. One or more sample locations with the potential annual dose to the Member of the Public from radionuclides other than those in Table 6.3.1-2 not within limits.
-D.1 Only required if the radionuclides are the result of plant effluents.
-Submit a Special Report to the NRC which includes the cause(s) for exceeding the limit(s) and the corrective actions to reduce radioactive effluents so that the potential annual dose to a Member of the Public is 30 days less than the calendar year limits of RFOs 6.2.1.2, 6.2.2.2, and 6.2.2.3.
-AND D.2 NOTE Only required if the radionuclides are not the result of plant effluents.
+COMPENSATORT MEASURES CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME D. One or more sample locations with the potential annual dose to the Member of the Public from radionuclides other than those in Table 6.3.1-2 not within limits.
+D.1NOTE Only required if the radionuclides are the result of plant effluents 30 days 6.2.2.2, and 6.2.2.3.
+AND D.2NOTE Only required if the radionuclides are not the result of plant effluents.
 Describe the condition in the Annual Radiological Environmental Operating Report.
 Upon submittal of the current calendar year Annual Radiological Environmental Operating Report

-FREQUENCY SR 6.3.1.1 Verify radiological environmental monitoring samples collected at the locations and analyzed as specified in Table 6.3.1-1 are within limits.
+SURVEILLANCE FREQUENCY SR 6.3.1.1 Verify radiological environmental monitoring samples collected at the locations and analyzed as specified in Table 6.3.1-1 are within limits.
 Detection capabilities for the analysis are specified in Table 6.3.1-3.
 In accordance with Table 6.3.1-1